 With 1 million active users across the globe, Shopify is again the most popular shopping cart that enables shopping cart API integration for the eCommerce software vendors.
 Currently, 3,685,763 websites are leveraging the benefits offered by the platform.

 For eCommerce software vendors, Shopify API allows creation of such tools that can directly interact with Shopify and are available for free on the App Store.
 With Shopify API, you can work with products, categories, customers, orders, etc, using the customized methods created for these options.
 It offers support for both JSON and XML.

 Unified Solution for Shopping Cart API Integration

 Now that you know the importance and the underlying process of shopping cart API integration, it’s time to offer you the best deal for your B2B SaaS business.

 Considering the challenges associated with every integration and the number of integrations you would require to cover all your clients’ eCommerce platforms, you need a unified solution to establish integration between your eCommerce software and all the shopping carts.

 Such a solution that connects an eCommerce software with all the shopping carts and marketplaces at once is API2Cart.
-It is a unified API that allows your software to integrate with more than 40 eCommerce platforms and marketplaces in one go, eliminating the need to establish separate integrations.
+It is a unified API that allows your software to integrate with more than 40 eCommerce platforms in one go.

-The development of the integration with shopping carts and marketplaces via API2Cart allows your B2B SaaS to reduce TCO, minimize time & financial investment, and reduce time spent on integration maintenance.
+API2Cart allows your software to reduce TCO, minimize time & financial investment, and reduce time spent on integration maintenance.
 Best of all, you can try our service for free over 30 days and see exactly how it works.